Progressive Lenses Explained: Pros, Cons, Options

 Looking to find out what progressive lenses are and how can you use them for crystal clear vision?
 In this guide, we’ll answer many questions you have on the topic.

-You’ll learn everything about how these ingenious pieces of engineering work, who needs them, when to wear them, and a few of the biggest progressive lens pros and cons to consider.
-So, whether you’re hearing about progressive lenses for the first time or are an experienced user with some specific questions, this guide has you covered!
+You will learn how these ingenious pieces of engineering work, who needs them, when to wear them, and a few of the biggest progressive lens pros and cons to consider.
+So, whether you’re hearing about progressive lenses for the first time or are an experienced user with some specific questions, this guide has you covered !

 Progressive lenses are a type of multifocal correction used to correct distance, intermediate (computer usage), and near (reading usage) within the same lens.
 Progressives are sometimes referred to as varifocals in Europe.